PDXostc/rvi_v2x_firmware/field-support-manual.md

 If the lights are not visible, this should indicate the device is not powered.

-### Nominal smart cities <a name="nominal-smart-cities"></a>

-The Smart Cities application should initialize automatically after host system start.

 ## Shutdown procedure <a name="shutdown-procedure"></a>

 Shutdown is currently handled by cutting power to systems; there are multiple